-- Persons or groups who want to make independent expenditures cumulatively exceeding \$500 must first file a statement of organization with the Secretary of State.
-Persons or groups who want to make independent expenditures that cumulatively do not exceed \$500 must file a \$500 threshold exemption statement with the Secretary of State. - ✤ An independent expenditure is an expenditure that is made without cooperation or consultation with the candidate whose election or defeat is being expressly advocated. - Persons making independent expenditures must file campaign finance reports when certain expenditure thresholds are met and exceeded. - Participating candidates may receive matching funds for independent expenditures that are made against them or in favor of their opponents.
+- Persons or groups who want to make independent expenditures cumulatively exceeding \$500 must first file a statement of organization with the Secretary of State's Office.
+Persons or groups who want to make independent expenditures that cumulatively do not exceed \$500 must file a \$500 threshold exemption statement with the Secretary of State's Office. - ✤ An independent expenditure is an expenditure that is made without cooperation or consultation with the candidate whose election or defeat is being expressly advocated. - Persons making independent expenditures must file campaign finance reports when certain expenditure thresholds are met and exceeded. - Participating candidates may receive matching funds for independent expenditures that are made against them or in favor of their opponents.

 - ✤ Registration of independent expenditure committees

 - A.R.S. § 16-902.01

 - Definition of independent expenditure

 - A.R.S. § 16-901(14)

 - Definition of express advocacy

 - A.R.S. § 16-901.01

 - Permitted expenditures by corporation and labor organizations

 - A.R.S. § 16-920

-- Trigger reporting levels and dates
+- ✤ Trigger reporting levels and dates

 - A.R.S. § 16-941(D)

 - A.R.S. § 16-958

-- ✤ Matching funds calculations
+- Matching funds calculations

 - A.R.S. § 16-952

 - A.A.C.
 R2-20-113

-After an election, a candidate may terminate his committee by filing a termination statement with the Secretary of State.
+Chapter 9: After an election, a candidate may terminate his committee by filing a termination statement with the Secretary of State.
 All office holders may establish a separate account to raise and spend monies for officeholder related expenses.

-I. Terminating the Campaign Committee
+Terminating the Campaign Committee

-A candidate may terminate his or her political committee by having the committee chairman and treasurer file a termination statement with the Secretary of State.
-The chairman and treasurer certify that the committee will no longer receive any contributions or make any disbursements, that the committee has no outstanding debts or obligations, and that any surplus monies have been disposed of properly.
+A candidate may terminate his or her political committee by having the committee chairman and treasurer file a termination statement with the Secretary of State's Office.
+The chairman and treasurer certify that the committee will no longer receive any contributions or make any disbursements, that the committee has no outstanding debts or obligations, and that any surplus monies have been disposed of properly pursuant to A.R.S. § 16-915.01 together with a statement of the manner of disposition of the surplus, the name and address of each recipient of surplus monies and the date and amount of each disposition of surplus monies.

-The Secretary of State requires the committee to file a campaign finance report showing a zero account balance before the committee can officially be terminated.
+The Secretary of State's Office requires the committee to file a campaign finance report showing a zero account balance before the committee can officially be terminated.